SaikatDEV/react-my-website/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-### Install Jason server if your data is in the .json file and use JASON SERVER to mimic the env
+### (optional) Install Jason server if your data is in the .json file and use JASON SERVER to mimic the env

-npm install -g json-server
+`npm install -g json-server`
-json-server --watch data/skillsData.json --port 8000
+`json-server --watch data/skillsData.json --port 8000`

+### For Date, we can use below lib

+`npm install date-fns` We can import as `import {format} from 'date-fns'`

+### We need to use REACT masonry CSS to layout the MUI grid system

+`npm i react-masonry-css` We can import as `import Masonry from 'react-masonry-css'`

 ### WebSITE deploy to PROD > saikatbarua.com